lsst-dm/dmtn-249/index.rst

 One unique and particularly important type of journal file is one that signals an ongoing QuantumGraph execution that has not yet been transferred back.
 This could be a pointer to the QuantumGraph file or even the QuantumGraph file itself, since a QuantumGraph already carries all the information needed to find all datasets that may have been written and not transferred back as part of its execution.
-This will be discussed in greater detail in a later section; for now the important criteria is that at the start of any QuantumGraph execution with ``QuantumBackedButler`` (I'm assuming Execution Butler will not exist soon) we will create a journal file that either is the QuantumGraph, points to the QuantumGraph, or contains a list of all datasets the QuantumGraph's execution might produce.
+This will be discussed in greater detail in a later section; for now the important criteria is that at the start of any QuantumGraph execution with :class:`QuantumBackedButler` (I'm assuming Execution Butler will not exist soon) we will create a journal file that either is the QuantumGraph, points to the QuantumGraph, or contains a list of all datasets the QuantumGraph's execution might produce.
 When the transfer job for that execution completes successfully, that journal file is removed.

 Changing the journal file format should be considered a data repository migration, and all migrations should require that the data repository have no active journal files unless they are able to migrate those files as well.